-Include the calculation of normalization of the contrast value of individual neutrophils in the fin using this value (i.e. division).
-NOTE: This gives a normalized contrast that reflects how ‘dotty’ the appearance of receptor is in individual responding cells relative to control non-responding cells.
+Include the normalization of the contrast value of individual neutrophils at the wound to the mean contrast of CHT neutrophils calculated above in step 6.16 (i.e. division) (line 122 in Supplementary file 3).
+NOTE: This gives a normalized contrast that reflects how ‘dotty’ the appearance of receptor is in individual responding cells relative to control non-responding cells (Figure 3 and 4).

-Run the script by clicking the run symbol in the software.
+Run the script (Supplementary file 3) by clicking the run symbol in the software.

 Repeat all steps for different conditions.

 Use statistical software (see Table of Materials) to import the results for the different conditions by creating a column table, plot the results and perform statistical test to check significance of difference between the mean values.

+NOTE: The codes for the analysis can also be found in GitHub at https://github.com/LeukocyteMotionAndDynamics/ReceptorTraffic

 7. Chemokine response assays in early embryos